 Despite the fact that the National Party of Scotland (1928), became the Scottish National Party after merging with the smaller, Scottish Party in 1933, people still aren’t sure what their logo actually is.
 Some people see it as a ribbon, whereas others see it as a kind of Celtic symbol.

 The truth is that the SNP logo actually a stylised combination of the “Saltire”, the diagonal cross on the Scottish flag, and a thistle, the national flower of Scotland.
-While the Saltire is the cross that the Scots apparently crucified St Andrew on, the thistle is their ancient symbol of nobility.
+While the Saltire is the cross that the Romans apparently crucified St Andrew on, the thistle is their ancient symbol of nobility.
 In other words, they’re going for heritage, culture, and dignity.

 The SNP and the colour yellow